Mod $p$ points on Shimura varieties of parahoric level (with an appendix by Rong Zhou): Introduction and statement of results

-Let us elaborate.
-The sets $S(\phi)$ are supposed to correspond to points in a single isogeny class, with $X_p(\phi)$ parametrising $p$-power isogenies, $X^p(\phi)$ parametrising prime to $p$ isogenies and $I_{\phi}(\mathbb{Q})$ the group of self quasi-isogenies.
-The set $X^p(\phi)$ is a $G(\afp)$-torsor and $X_p(\phi)$ is a subset of $G(\qpur)/\mathcal{G}(\zpur)$, where $\mathcal{G}/\zp$ is the parahoric group scheme with $\mathcal{G}(\zp)=U_p$.
-In the unramified PEL case, \eqref{Eq:Uniformisation} corresponds to Rapoport-Zink uniformisation of isogeny classes (see Section 6 of \cite{RapoportZink}), with $X_p(\phi)$ corresponding to the set of $\ovfp$-points of a Rapoport-Zink space.
+In the unramified PEL case, \eqref{Eq:Uniformisation} corresponds to Rapoport--Zink uniformisation of isogeny classes (see \cite[Section 6]{RapoportZink}), with $X_p(\phi)$ corresponding to the set of $\ovfp$-points of a Rapoport--Zink space.
 This is why we will often refer to \eqref{Eq:Uniformisation} as \emph{uniformisation} of isogeny classes.
-Uniformisation of isogeny classes for Hodge type Shimura varieties is often assumed in recent work in the area, c.f. \cites{HamacherKim, Hesse}.
+Uniformisation of isogeny classes for Shimura varieties of Hodge type is often assumed in recent work in the area, see e.g. \cite{HamacherKim, Hesse,PappasRapoportShtukas}.

-The indexing set of \eqref{Eq:Uniformisation} consists of admissible morphisms $\phi:\mathfrak{Q} \to G$, where $\mathfrak{Q}$ is a certain explicit groupoid.
-The category of representations of $\mathfrak{Q}$ contains the isogeny category of abelian varieties over $\ovfp$ as a full subcategory and is conjecturally closely related to the category of motives over $\ovfp$ (see Section 15 of \cite{Milne}).
-We also expect that \eqref{Eq:Uniformisation} is compatible with the action of $G(\afp)$ on both sides and that the action of Frobenius on the left hand side should correspond to the action of a certain operator $\Phi$ on the right hand side.
+One also expects that \eqref{Eq:Uniformisation} is compatible with the action of $G(\afp)$ on both sides, and that the action of Frobenius on the left-hand side should correspond to the action of a certain operator $\Phi$ on the right-hand side, see \cite[Conjecture 9.2]{Rapoport}.
+If $G_{\mathbb{Q}_p}$ is quasi-split, then we moreover expect that each isogeny class contains the reduction of a special point, see \cite[Conjecture 1]{KMPS}.

-Kisin \cite{KisinPoints} proves a slightly weaker version of the conjecture for abelian type Shimura varieties under the assumption that $G_{\mathbb{Q}_p}$ is quasi-split and split over an unramified extension, and that $U_p$ is hyperspecial.
-In the parahoric case, uniformisation of isogeny classes was proven by Zhou in \cite{Z}, under the assumption that $G_{\mathbb{Q}_p}$ is residually split.
-We remind the reader that split implies residually split implies quasi-split and that residually split + unramified implies split.